kasiapekala/airpollution/README.md

-# Air Pollution at Poland webapp
+# Air Pollution at Poland web app

 Air Pollution web app created as part of final project at "Data engineering - Big Data Postgraduate Studies" in 2018.